 - Provide the employee with their provincial, territorial, and federal leave/pay options and ensure that they know who to call at the workplace to keep updated on their situation.

-This will vary depending on the level of exposure to your workplace and the provincial rules provided by your ministry of labour and your public health authority.
-Please consider the general recommendations below:
+What you need to do will vary depending on the level of exposure to your workplace and the provincial rules provided by your ministry of labour and your public health authority; however, here are some general guidelines:

 - Determine the level of exposure in your workplace